Vicky Longomba

-Victor Longomba Besange Lokuli, commonly known as Vicky Longomba, (13 December 1932 – 12 March 1988 in Kinshasa) was a singer and a founding member of Tout puissant OK Jazz, a Congolese rumba group.
+Victor Longomba Besange Lokuli, commonly known as Vicky Longomba (23 December 1932 – 12 March 1988), was a Congolese singer.

+Born in Léopoldville, present-day Kinshasa, in the Democratic Republic of the Congo, he was a founding member of Tout puissant OK Jazz, a Congolese rumba group.

 He later formed his own group, Lovy du Zaire.
 He was the father of Lovy Longomba (member of Super Mazembe) and Awilo Longomba, both popular musicians.

+He died in Kinshasa on 12 March 1988, aged 55.